stamsam/ThreadSweeper/README.md

 # ThreadSweeper
+Clean your ChatGPT sidebar without nuking your Projects.

 ChatGPT's built-in "Delete all chats" nukes your Projects too.
 And clicking one-by-one is a nightmare if you have ADHD or just let the sidebar pile up.
 ThreadSweeper lets you bulk-delete regular threads safely — with dry run, filters, and a stop button — without touching your **Projects**!.